-Previous study showed us that female students have a higher mean tutorial score compared to male students, and those who live at home with their parents also have a higher average score than those who live in a boarding house, by themselves [6].
+Previous study showed us that female medical students achieved higher mean tutorial grade compared to their male compatriot, and those who live at their home with their parents also get higher average scorecompared to those who live in a boarding hours, by themselves.
 It will be very interesting to explore whether there are differences in gender and place of residence regarding the academic score of medical biochemistry (theory and practicum/praktikum) among freshmen of medical students and this become the aim of this simple study.
-The exam is in the form of multiple choice questions (MCQ).